-When you purchase eligible products, you can get a discount on your Prime membership.
-It's worth noting that if you opt for free no-rush shipping (which can take between 5 and 7 days), you can earn money toward music, video and e-book purchases.
+It's worth noting that if you opt for free, no-rush shipping (which can take five to seven days), you can earn money toward music, video and e-book purchases.
 Also, if a Prime-eligible package arrives after the two-day shipping guarantee and you reach out to customer service, Amazon may extend your Prime membership for a month.

 Q.: How much does Amazon Prime cost?